jefelito/module_1_final_project/README.md

 What is the percentage of domestic gross in relation to total gross of box office sales?
   - Depicted the domestic gross and total gross.

-What percentage of a movie studio's sources of revenue is the total gross profit from ticket sales?
-  - Depicted an example of a movie studio's income channels.

 Files Available